Uvacoder/js-algorithms/big-o-notation/readme.md

   * How much time is it needed, how many operations do you have to do??
     * Number of comparissons made?
     * Number of swapsss?(sorting)
-  * It is relative to that is why we use the time complexity notation(relative speed):
+  * It is not an absolute measure, that is why we use the time complexity notation(relative speed):
     * Machine
     * Language
     * Data set